neurobioinfo/seganalysis/README.md

-# genombox: : A package for Genome computation Data
+# genombox: : A package for  segregation analysis
 ***

 ## Contents